matheusfmello/soccer_odds/README.md

 This work's goal is to predict soccer matches results and compare them to betting odds.

-The initial target is to predict only the match result based on recent team's forms and also player attributes extracted from FIFA game.
+The initial goal is to predict only the match result based on recent team's forms and also player attributes extracted from FIFA game.

 # Install